 We are committed to building value for the communities we operate in.
 Read about our efforts to engage with and support our local communities in our 2020 Corporate Sustainability Report.

 We also run a scholarship program for students whose parents or guardians work at Interfor.
 Scholarships are awarded based on a student’s academic record, work experience, and community involvement.
-The deadline for applications is May 15, 2019, and successful applicants will be announced in June.
+The deadline for applications has been extended to June 15, 2020, and successful applicants will be announced in mid-July.
 Please see the application form for more information.

 Interfor’s operations in British Columbia fall within the territories of more than 60 First Nations.
 We respect the deep connection First Nations have to their territories and work with them to develop strong relationships that offer mutual benefits.